rai-project/go-caffe/README.md

 ## Caffe Installation

-Please refer to the `LIBRARY INSTALLATION` section in the [dockefiles](dockerfiles) to install caffe on your system.
+Please refer to the `scripts` folder or the `LIBRARY INSTALLATION` section in the [dockefiles](dockerfiles) to install caffe on your system.
 OpenBLAS is used.

-- The default caffe path is `/opt/caffe` for linux, darwin and ppc64le w/o powerai; `/opt/DL/caffe` for ppc64le w/ powerai.
+- The default blas is OpenBLAS.
+  {{% notice note %}}

-- The default OpenBLAS path for macOS is `/usr/local/opt/openblas` if installed throught homebrew (openblas is keg-only, which means it was not symlinked into /usr/local, because macOS provides BLAS and LAPACK in the Accelerate framework).
+  The default OpenBLAS path for mac os is `/usr/local/opt/openblas` if installed throught homebrew (openblas is keg-only, which means it was not symlinked into /usr/local, because macOS provides BLAS and LAPACK in the Accelerate framework).
+  {{% /notice %}}

+- The default caffe installation path is `/opt/caffe` for linux, darwin and ppc64le without powerai; `/opt/DL/caffe` for ppc64le with powerai.

 - The default CUDA path is `/usr/local/cuda`

 See [lib.go](lib.go) for details.

+## Use Other Libary Paths

 To use different library paths, change CGO_CFLAGS, CGO_CXXFLAGS and CGO_LDFLAGS enviroment variables.